Ophiolite: Pseudostratigraphy and definition

-A Geological Society of America Penrose Conference on ophiolites in 1972 defined the term "ophiolite" to include all of layers listed above, including the sediment layer formed independently of the rest of the ophiolite.
+A Geological Society of America Penrose Conference on ophiolites in 1972 defined the term "ophiolite" to include all of the layers listed above, including the sediment layer formed independently of the rest of the ophiolite.
 This definition has been challenged recently because new studies of oceanic crust by the Integrated Ocean Drilling Program and other research cruises have shown that in situ ocean crust can be quite variable in thickness and composition, and that in places sheeted dikes sit directly on peridotite tectonite, with no intervening gabbros.

 Formation and emplacement

 Ophiolites have been identified in most of the world's orogenic belts.
 However, two components of ophiolite formation are under debate: the origin of the sequence and the mechanism for ophiolite emplacement.
 Emplacement is the process of the sequence's uplift over lower density continental crust.

-Origin as ocean crust
+Origin

 Several studies support the conclusion that ophiolites formed as oceanic lithosphere.
 Seismic velocity structure studies have provided most of the current knowledge of the oceanic crust's composition.
 For this reason, researchers carried out a seismic study on an ophiolite complex (Bay of Islands, Newfoundland) in order to establish a comparison.
 The study concluded that oceanic and ophiolitic velocity structures were identical, pointing to the origin of ophiolite complexes as oceanic crust.
 The observations that follow support this conclusion.
 Rocks originating on the seafloor show chemical composition comparable to unaltered ophiolite layers, from primary composition elements such as silicon and titanium to trace elements.
-Seafloor and ophiolitic rocks share a low occurrence of silica-rich rocks; those present have a high sodium and low potassium content.
+Seafloor and ophiolitic rocks share a low occurrence of silica-rich minerals; those present have a high sodium and low potassium content.
 The temperature gradients of the metamorphosis of ophiolitic pillow lavas and dykes are similar to those found beneath ocean ridges today.
 Evidence from the metal-ore deposits present in and near ophiolites and from oxygen and hydrogen isotopes suggests that the passage of seawater through hot basalt in the vicinity of ridges dissolved and carried elements that precipitated as sulfides when the heated seawater came into contact with cold seawater.
 The same phenomenon occurs near oceanic ridges in a formation known as hydrothermal vents.
 The final line of evidence supporting the origin of ophiolites as seafloor is the region of formation of the sediments over the pillow lavas: they were deposited in water over 2 km deep, far removed from land-sourced sediments.

 Despite the above observations, there are inconsistencies in the theory of ophiolites as oceanic crust, which suggests that newly generated ocean crust follows the full Wilson cycle before emplacement as an ophiolite.
 This requires ophiolites to be much older than the orogenies on which they lie, and therefore old and cold.
 However, radiometric and stratigraphic dating has found ophiolites to have undergone emplacement when young and hot: most are less than 50 million years old.

 Ophiolites therefore cannot have followed the full Wilson cycle and are considered atypical ocean crust.